VTX-Molecular-Visualization/VTX/README.md

 ### FEATURES IN DEVELOPPEMENT

--   Video export only exports a batch of snapshots, we need to use ffmpeg to build the video (not in the release for the moment)
+-   Video export only exports a batch of snapshots, we need to use ffmpeg to build the video (not in the release for the moment: ffmpeg.exe -f image2 -framerate 60 -i video%06d.png -vcodec libx264 -crf 10 video.mp4
 -   Undo/redo not totally implemented, just some actions can be undone

 ## DEVELOPPER GUIDE